radiantearth/stac-spec/catalog-spec/catalog-spec.md

 A more complete list of possible 'rel' types can be seen at the [IANA page of Link Relation Types](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

-Please see the chapter 'relative vs absolute links' in the [Item spec](../item-spec/item-spec.md#relative-vs-absolute-links) for a discussion on that topic, as well as the (use of links)[catalog-best-practices.md#use-of-links] section of the catalog best practices document.
+Please see the chapter 'relative vs absolute links' in the [Item spec](../item-spec/item-spec.md#relative-vs-absolute-links) for a discussion on that topic, as well as the [use of links](catalog-best-practices.md#use-of-links) section of the catalog best practices document.

 #### Relation types